- Code PSYC1003

 - Research in Psychology Experience (5) [LO 1,2,3]

-- HPO students - Students pursuing the HPO will complete a mini-research project, which will then be included as part of their assignment for the Laboratory Research Report (null) [LO null]
+- HPO students - Students pursuing the HPO will complete an extended Introduction and Discussion section for their Research Report. (null) [LO null]

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.